What to do if…

 Scope note

-This is first-steps guidance to reduce immediate harm and protect your position while you’re unwell.
-Later decisions (formal grievances, capability/disciplinary routes, discrimination issues) depend on your contract, policies, and medical circumstances.
+This is first-steps guidance to reduce immediate harm and protect your position while you are unwell.
+Later decisions about grievances, disciplinary or capability procedures, discrimination issues, or legal claims may need specialist advice.

 Important note

-This is general information, not legal or medical advice.
+This is general information, not legal, medical, financial, therapeutic, or professional advice.
 If you feel threatened with consequences for being off sick, or the contact is making your health worse, consider getting advice from Acas, your union, or an employment adviser, and seek medical care if you need it.

 Additional Resources